 Even for an artist who almost seems to invite drama, this has been an exceedingly dramatic year for Fiona Apple.
-Last winter, it seemed as if her fine new album, “Extraordinary Machine,” would never see the light of day; eventually, two versions became available.
+Last winter, it seemed as if her fine new album, “Extraordinary Machine,” would never see the light of day; eventually, two versions became available –Jon Brion’s wonderfully eccentric production, which was leaked onto the Internet and quickly became a cause celebre, and the more streamlined recordings produced by Dr. Dre associate Mike Elizondo and released by Epic Records in October.
 At the Wiltern Theater on Saturday, Apple presented the third iteration of these songs and, unfortunately, they’re a lesser version of her.

 It’s hard to blame Apple for this: She’s singing better than ever, even if her wariness keeps the audience at arm’s length.
 (Indeed, she looked at out at the audience as if at a shadowy figure in a dark alley.)
 She also tells the loudly adoring aud that she’s not going to talk much this tour and plans to avoid the outbursts for which she once was known.